AnitaOstrowska/portfolio/README.md

 ## SOFT SKILLS

-* Reliability and systematic performance of entrusted tasks.
+* Attention to detail and commitment
-* High interpersonal communication skills.
+* Communication skills and openness.
-* Detail - oriented.
+* Willingness to learn and develop
 * Friendly and positive attitude.
-* Desire to know the newest technologies.
+* Independent and pro-active attitude

 ## PROJECTS